 JOURNEY TO THE CROSS

-The words of Psalm 51 are powerful, almost gut-wrenching, as if David was really sorry for what he had done!
+The words of Psalm 51 are powerful, almost gut-wrenching, as David expresses his great sorrow for what he had done!
 True confession is about more than saying the right words.
 Confession is an attitude of humility and repentance.
 When David realized his sin, he sought God’s forgiveness.
 David fell to his knees, wrecked; he laid out his failures and cried out to God.
 This was not very kingly behavior, but David cared only about confessing and being forgiven.

 Journey to the Cross is an opportunity to spend some concentrated time in prayer and confession, reflecting on Jesus and His sacrifice for us.
-The “Prayer Walk” will be open all day on Good Friday, March 25th from 10:00am – 9:00pm.
-You are invited to come at any time during those hours and receive a prayer guide that will take you through 10 stations reflecting on Jesus’ journey to His sacrifice on the cross for us.
+The “Prayer Walk” will be open all day on Good Friday, March 30th from 10:00 a.m. – 9:00 p.m.
+You are invited to come at any time during those hours.
+You will receive a prayer guide that will lead you through the 10 Stations of Prayer, as you reflect on the journey Jesus made to sacrifice Himself on the cross for us.